-The Dawn Wall has been widely recognized as the hardest and longest route in the world pro athletes and numerous climbing publications.
-The route consists of 7 x 5.14, 12 x 5.13, 8 x 5.12, 4 x 5.11 and one pitch of 5.10.
+The Dawn Wall has been widely recognized as the hardest and longest route in the world by pro athletes and numerous climbing publications.
+The route consists of 7 x 5.14, 12 x 5.13, 8 x 5.12, 4 x 5.11, and one pitch of 5.10.

-To put this in perspective, the Dawn Wall has more 5.14d pitches on this one route than the rest of El Cap combined.
+To put this in perspective, the Dawn Wall has more 5.14d pitches than the rest of El Cap combined.

 The Dawn Wall is approximately 3,000ft (914m) from base to summit.

-Hardcore mountaineers have been climbing El cap for decades.
+Hardcore mountaineers have been climbing El Cap for decades.
 Since the first ascent of the Nose in 1958 by Warren Harding, new routes have appeared all over the giant rock.
-To date, there are 252 climbs on El Capitan which are a mix of trad, aid and sport climbing.
+To date, there are over 252 routes on El Capitan with a mix of trad, aid, and sport climbing.

 Despite scores of ascents and numerous new lines being developed, the Wall of Early Morning Light remained untouched for decades.

-Even during their final push, over 800 pounds of food and water were delivered to the guys from their support team by eager helpers rappelling from the top or jumaring up to their portaledge via fixed ropes.
+Even during their final push, over 800 pounds of food and water were delivered to the guys from their support team of eager helpers rappelling from the top or jumaring up to their porta-ledge via fixed ropes.

-But behind this amazing climbing achievement hides a sad story.
+Behind this amazing climbing achievement hides a sadder story.
 After Tommy’s marriage to Beth Rodden broke down in 2008, Tommy set about developing the Dawn Wall route to escape the pain of his divorce.

-But after seeing the sun rise on the Dawn Wall during an early morning hike, the route inspired him to find a new purpose for his life.
+After seeing the sunrise on the Dawn Wall during an early morning hike, the route inspired him to find a new purpose for his life.

 Since we are a climbing shoe review website it would be a crime if we didn’t mention the shoes they used!

 Tommy and Kevin’s first ascent is an awesome story and an impressive feat of resilience and dedication.
-If you haven’t already done so, I would highly recommend you to take a read of The Push, where Tommy gives a real insight to his 7-year journey on conquering this monumental climb.
+If you haven’t already done so, I would highly recommend you to take a read of The Push, where Tommy gives a real insight into his 7-year journey of conquering this monumental climb.

-Every time a major landmark is reached in the sport, like the first ascent of the Dawn Wall, or Alex Honnold free soloing The Nose, it always leaves me asking the same question.
+Every time a major landmark is reached in the sport, like the first ascent of the Dawn Wall, or Alex Honnold free soloing Freerider, it always leaves me asking the same question.
 What’s next?